-Follow these series of falls along a path marked with stepping stones, spots for ‘Wild Swimming’ if you are brave enough to enter the cold water and scenery that packs a punch.
+Follow these series of waterfalls along a path marked with stepping stones.
+There are spots for ‘Wild Swimming’ if you are brave enough to enter the cold water and scenery that packs a punch.

 Head here either early or late to capture the best light and avoid the huge crowds.

 Named after its resemblance to the famous Scottish traditional kilt, Kilt Rock soars over the Sound of Raasay.